 Having been down this road many times, we know how disheartening this process can be.
 Stay focused and positive.
 If your favorite name or domain is already spoken for, it was never really yours to begin with.
 Your best brand name is out there, and this process is all part of making sure you find it.

-Step 7: Think Visually
+Step 7: Think visually.

 Sometimes your brand name will present as plain text in a paragraph like this.
 But sometimes it will function more like a piece of art, in a wordmark, a cornerstone to a logo or a graphic element on a homepage or billboard.
 Some names lend themselves to graphic styling and legibility more than others.